NLN Nursing Education Research Grants Guidelines

 1. Title page

-4. References cited
+3. References cited

-6. Support letters
+5. Support letters

-8. IRB approval and informed consent/instruments
+7. IRB approval and informed consent

-10. Qualifications of the PI Form (DOCX) Be sure to enable pop-ups in browser
+9. Qualifications of the PI Form (DOCX) Be sure to enable pop-ups in browser

-11. Biosketch Form for PI, Co-PIs and consultants (DOCX) Be sure to enable pop-ups in browser
+10. Biosketch Form for PI, Co-PIs and consultants (DOCX) Be sure to enable pop-ups in browser

 Components of the Blind Review File

+All NLN Research in Nursing Education Grant proposals are submitted for blind review by carefully selected experts in nursing education research.
+This file is the document that is reviewed by these experts.
 The components of the Blind Review File must be submitted in one PDF file via the online submission system (visit this Microsoft Support page for help to save/convert to PDF).

-5. Appendices with all identifying information removed.
+4. Appendices with any identifying information removed.

 How to Submit

-Proposals for the 2023 cycle will be accepted October 14, 2022, through February 2, 2023.
+Proposals for the 2024 cycle will be accepted October 16, 2023, through February 1, 2024. - Applications no longer being accepted

 Please note: Submissions are accepted online only.
 You must have a SurveyMonkey Apply account to submit an application.
 Your NLN Member login is NOT valid.
 If you used the previous system, FluidReview, to make a submission, your username and password will remain the same; otherwise you will need to create an account.